dyarawilliams/100-days-of-code/r1-log.md

 Played this fun game called CSS Diner where you learn and practice CSS Selectors.

 ### R1D46
-Started on the homework assignment which was to create a clone of the BBC.com website using float.
+Started on the homework assignment which was to create a clone of the BBC.com website using float, and began the Learn Javascript course on codecacademy.